tidaltheory/tidaltheory-www/content/photos/screen-shots/the-last-of-us-part-i.md

     - tlou1_20221008225808
 ---

-The photo mode itself isn’t much changed from the Remastered, although being able to add key lights is a handy new feature.
+The photo mode itself isn’t much changed from the Remastered edition of the game, although being able to add key lights is a handy new feature.